Tucson Toros

 The Tucson Toros were a professional baseball team based in Tucson, Arizona, in the United States.

 The original Toros were a Triple-A minor league baseball team in the Pacific Coast League from 1969 to 1997, where they won the PCL Championship in 1991 and 1993.
 They were affiliated with several Major League Baseball teams over the years, most notably with the Houston Astros.
+The team rebranded as the Tucson Sidewinders in 1998, a name under which they played until relocating to Reno following the 2008 season.
+During the Sidewinders era, the team won both the PCL and Triple-A championships for the 2006 season.

-The most-recent Toros were created as a new team in the independent Golden Baseball League on September 1, 2008.
-They were originally the Mesa Miners (2005) and Reno Silver Sox (2006–2008) before being purchased by Tucson Baseball LLC and relocating to Tucson.
-The new Toros played their home games at Hi Corbett Field in Tucson, home of the original Toros team, starting May 21, 2009, at the start of the league's fifth anniversary, and ran until 2011.
-They played in the South Division in the GBL along with the Long Beach Armada, Orange County Flyers, St. George RoadRunners and Yuma Scorpions.
-(The expansion Tijuana Potros were supposed to play in the same division, but their season was postponed until 2010 due to the swine flu outbreak in Mexico.)
+A new iteration of the Toros continued the original team's history in the independent Golden Baseball League for the 2009 and 2010 seasons.
+The team went on hiatus for the 2011 season but folded later that year.

 History

-Early days
+Early Tucson teams

 Tucson had a number of baseball teams between 1915 and 1958, including the Tucson Old Pueblos, the Tucson Waddies, the Tucson Cowboys (several teams), the Tucson Missions and the Tucson Lizards.
 None of these were part of the Pacific Coast League.
 When the last iteration of the Cowboys folded in 1958, Tucson was left with no professional baseball until the advent of the Toros.

-Pacific Coast League era begins
+Tucson Toros (1969–1997)

 Hiram "Hi" Corbett, a former Arizona state senator, helped to bring the Pacific Coast League to Tucson, in recognition of which the 1937 ballpark in midtown Tucson's Reid Park was eventually renamed Hi Corbett Field.
 The Tucson Toros, a AAA team in the league's southern division, began play in 1969.
 The name Toros was suggested by name-the-team contest winner Clarence Dupnik, who went on to become the Sheriff of Pima County, Arizona.

 From 1969 through 1972, the Tucson Toros were the AAA affiliate of the Chicago White Sox.
 During this period, the team managed no better than a fourth-place finish for the season.
 The Toros did better as the AAA team of the Oakland Athletics (1973–1976), winning the PCL Eastern Division title in 1973 and finishing in second place in 1975.
 As the Texas Rangers farm team (1977–1979) they finished in third and fourth place, but with outstanding individual performances by outfielder Billy Sample (AAA Minor League Player of the Year, 1978) and others.